Monoblock LNB: Future prospects

 market demands and the popularization of narrow directional beams among TV stations broadcasters, who generally object to inclusive broad audiences despite the clear advantage of lowering the aggregate carbon footprint of monoblock LNBs.

 Another adoption barrier for monoblock LNBs with 16 satellites positions is the need for a special shape of antenna dish, which restricts the market potential.

-Using DiSEqC 1.1 7-8 satellites positions from 24° spacing could be addressed and received with a lot of success by standard size and shape dish in some densely populated areas across the globe.
-The cheapest way appears to involve expanding the triple-feed 3° monoblock design to encompass additional satellite positions, since there are plenty of 3° separated satellites.

 The greatest problem is designing a thin 2°,1° or 0.5° monoblockLNB.
-A cost-effective solution overcoming this obstacle may lead innovative designs of large matricesd of multiple LNBs tightly packed into a single monoblock LNB receiver.
+A solution overcoming this obstacle may lead to designs of large matrices of multiple LNBs tightly packed into a single monoblock LNB receiver.

 Another limiting factor is low awareness by the general population and satellite reception users of Multi Feed Multi satellite, and the fact that it is so easily possible.
 That awareness is further crippled by the fact that DiSEqC and Monoblock LNBs are not compatible with a satellite channel router (SCR) or unicable LNBs in a single cable distribution.

 When using a satellite single cable distribution system for pay-TV subscriptions, end-users need to choose between multiple incompatible receivers compliant with either a single unicable LNB or a multi-Feed, multi-satellite reception by twin or quad Monoblock LNB, unless they intend to use two or four separate cables connected to alternative independent receivers for a multi-room experience.

 The technical specifications and confusing advertisements tend to overwhelm the general consumer.
 Many countries offer Free To Air satellite and terrestrial broadcast services, which are downplayed to promote commercial pay-TV and pay-per-view systems.